awsdocs/aws-app-runner-developer-guide/doc_source/manage-create.md

 1. On the **Review and create** page, verify all the details you've entered, and then choose **Create and deploy**\.

    Result: If service creation succeeds, the console should show the service dashboard, with a **Service overview** of the new service\.
+![\[App Runner service dashboard page\]](http://docs.aws.amazon.com/apprunner/latest/dg/images/getting-started-create-dashboard.png)

 1. Verify that your service is running\.